-Social media is a powerful tool for businesses big and small, and it can use up a lot of resources that are needed elsewhere.
+Social media is a powerful tool for businesses big and small, and it can exhaust a lot of resources that are needed elsewhere.
 If you can’t find the time to create content, maintain an online presence and be active online, you should consider outsourcing your social media.

-However, having been in this space for over ten years, I know all too well what can go wrong when an organization off-loads their social media to an outside vendor.
+However, having been in this space for over twelve years, I know all too well what can go wrong when an organization off-loads their social media to an outside vendor.

 Let’s examine the pitfalls of outsourcing social media.

 Now that social media has matured and the platforms have shifted to advertising and data collection models, it’s not nearly as simple to succeed as it once was.

 Connecting to your followers in meaningful ways is crucial.
 Retailers are realizing now that they have a core group of “raving fans” and want to continue to connect and build rapport within their immediate community, rather than trying to reach thousands of disinterested users.